 - Credit requirements: Students majoring in biology must complete a minimum of eight biology credits, at least five of which must be taken at Swarthmore College.
 Courses taken during the first semester of the first year are all CR/NC.
 After this semester, only one Biology course with a recorded grade of CR can be used to fulfill the requirements of a Biology major.
-Seminars (100-139) may not be taken CR/NC.
+Seminars (100-139) and BIOL 097 may not be taken CR/NC.
+CHEM 038 (Biochemistry) may be counted as one of the eight biology credits.
 SP credits cannot be used to satisfy the eight credit requirement.

 - Distribution requirements: Students majoring in biology must pass at least one intermediate course in each of the following three groups: I. Cellular and Molecular Biology, II.
 Organismal Biology and III.
 Population Biology.
 The digit in the tens place of the course number signifies the group of the course (i.e., BIOL 010 is a Group I course, BIOL 020 is a Group II course and BIOL 030 is a Group III course).

 - Students majoring in biology may count only one course numbered 003-009 toward the eight required credits.
 Courses numbered 003-009 do not meet the Group distribution requirement.

 - BIOL 093 (Directed Reading) and BIOL 094 (Independent Research) count as credits toward the biology major but cannot be used as distribution requirements.
 No more than two credits in BIOL 093, BIOL 094 or BIOL 093 and BIOL 094 in combination may be used to satisfy the eight-credit requirement for the biology major.